16 min read read

 How to Handle Exceptionally Large JSON Files

-If you are working with a file that is several hundred megabytes or even gigabytes in size, the standard JSON.parse() approach is risky.
-It can consume so much memory that your application crashes with an out of memory error.
+If you are working with a file that is several hundred megabytes or even gigabytes in size, a single JSON.parse() call can be risky.
+It can consume enough memory to crash the process with an out of memory error.

 Comparison Table: Common Unexpected Tokens and Their Meanings